fadden/CiderPress2/DiskArc/README.md

 ### Gutenberg ###

 Gutenberg is supported for reading only.

-[...]
+Various error conditions are checked for, such as overlapping files and bad sector links.

 File lengths are multiples of 250, so determining the exact length of a document requires scanning for the first occurrence of $00.
 This is not currently done by the filesystem code.
+The Gutenberg editor doesn't seem to do this either, as evidenced by a broken file that skips over a large number of nulls before displaying the "boot other side" message from T0 S0.

 ### HFS ###